Back to David Vessey's Homepage

 "Hermeneutics, Dialouge, Recognition" Boston College Workshop on Gadamer, Boston, MA.

-"Gadamer, Augustine, and the Universality of Hermeneutics: Against the Standard Interpretation" 2008 Society for Phenomenology and Existential Philosophy, Pittsburgh.
+"Gadamer, Augustine, and the Universality of Hermeneutics: Against the Standard Interpretation" 2008 Society for Phenomenology and Existential Philosophy, Pittsburgh, PA.

-"The Role of the Concept 'Person' in Gadamer's Hermeneutics" 2008 North American Society for Philosophical Hermeneutics, Chicago.
+"The Role of the Concept 'Person' in Gadamer's Hermeneutics" 2008 North American Society for Philosophical Hermeneutics, Chicago, IL.

 "On a Recent Husserlian Criticism of Gadamer's Account of the Subject," main program, 2008 Central Division APA, Chicago, IL

-"Gadamer and Davidson on Incommensurability," Invited paper, main session, 2007 Eastern Division APA.
+"Gadamer and Davidson on Incommensurability," Invited paper, main program, 2007 Eastern Division APA, Baltimore, MD.

 "Can there be Evangelical Missionary Dialogue?"
 Center for Ethics and Culture, University of Notre Dame, December 2007.

-"On Bernet’s Criticism of Gadamer’s Subject at Play," 2007 Society for Phenomenology and Existential Philosophy, Chicago.
+"On Bernet’s Criticism of Gadamer’s Subject at Play," 2007 Society for Phenomenology and Existential Philosophy, Chicago, IL.

 "The Uniqueness of Poetry," 2007 Society for the Advancement of American Philosophy, Columbia, South Carolina.

-"Language and the Transcendence of Objects: A Gadamerian Reply to Dreyfus and McDowell," 2006 Society for Phenomenology and Existential Philosophy, Philadelphia.
+"Language and the Transcendence of Objects: A Gadamerian Reply to Dreyfus and McDowell," 2006 Society for Phenomenology and Existential Philosophy, Philadelphia, PA.

 "Who Was Gadamer's Husserl?"
-2006 North American Society of Philosophical Hermeneutics, Boston.
+2006 North American Society of Philosophical Hermeneutics, Boston, MA.

-"Alterity and Faith in Gadamer's Hermeneutics," 2005 Society for Phenomenology and Existential Philosophy, Salt Lake City.
+"Alterity and Faith in Gadamer's Hermeneutics," 2005 Society for Phenomenology and Existential Philosophy, Salt Lake City, UT.

 "Gadamer on Heidegger on Authentic Relations to Others," Main Program, 2005 Central APA, Chicago.